ssmkhrj/migrating-to-react-hooks/README.md

 # Consuming Contexts

-Suppose we have a `ThemeContext` and a `LanguageContext` that we to use in our `Greeting` component.
+Suppose we have a `ThemeContext` and a `LanguageContext` that we want to use in our `Greeting` component.
 In class components we can do so by using the **Render Props API**

 ```js
 import { Component } from "react";